Tito-Maurice/MobileDevProject1-TF/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!

+To improve on the app's functionality, I would need to get a better understanding of how to properly position items on screen and how constraints work.

 ## Video Walkthrough